Frequently asked questions

 Your responsibilities as Coach include:

-- Delivery of the programme including the Welcome and Graduation sessions, Coaching sessions, Play Your Part and World of Work days and the Into the Wild weekend;
+- Delivery of the programme including the Welcome sessions and Coaching sessions.
+The three trips are optional but highly recommended that you attend: Play Your Part and World of Work days and the Into the Wild weekend;

 - Communicating regularly with your Programme Executive regarding student engagement and progress;

 - Joining briefing and debriefing sessions with your Programme Executive and Coaching team;

 - Keeping brief session records for each student;

 You will also have the opportunity to write blogs for the website, newsletters and social media should you wish to do so.